From Heartbreak to Hope: The Tom's Trust Story

 To assist disadvantaged children and young people in the London area to achieve their potential and to lead rewarding lives by providing them with educational and vocational training opportunities which they would otherwise be unlikely to receive; and

 To help to tackle and prevent the root causes of violent gang culture and violent street crime through educational programmes and other charitable means.

-The current Trustees of the charity are Tom's parents John and Estella ap Rhys Pryce, Andrew Hughes and Patrick Robinson, partners at Linklaters LLP, the law firm at which Tom worked, Callum McGeoch and Alex Young, school friends of Tom's, Michael Firth and Alan Walls, former Linklaters partners.
+The current Trustees of the charity are Tom's parents John and Estella ap Rhys Pryce, Andrew Hughes and Patrick Robinson, partners at Linklaters LLP, the law firm at which Tom worked, Callum McGeoch and Alex Young, school friends of Tom's, and Michael Firth a former Linklaters partner.

 The Trustees have explored many options for promoting these goals of Tom's Trust.
 They have met with and been greatly assisted by many experienced individuals and organisations who are focussed on achieving goals that overlap with those of Tom's Trust and have generously provided help and advice.

 The Trustees are delighted to confirm that none of the funds raised have been

 used to cover any form of administrative costs, with the result that every

 single penny of the funds will be spent on promoting the Trust's objectives.